What is MySQL: A Beginner’s Guide to the Popular Database System

 SQL uses its storage system but provides multiple protections against data loss.
 Both systems can work with groups for high availability.

-Similar analysis tools for MySQL are offered by third-party software companies,such as Crystal Reports XI and Actuate BIRT.
+Similar analysis tools for it are offered by third-party software companies, such as Crystal Reports XI and Actuate BIRT.

 MySQL is designed to be compatible with other systems.
 Supports use in virtualized environments with Amazon RDS for MySQL, Amazon RDS for MariaDB, and MySQL for Amazon Aurora.
 Users can export their data to a SQL Server database using database migration tools such as the AWS Schema Transformation Tool and AWS Database Migration Service.